defenxor/dsiem/docs/installation.md

     ```

     Replace `eth0` above with the actual interface name given by `ifconfig` or similar commands.
 For testing purpose, it's not necessary to configure the interface to really operate in promiscuous mode.

-    When you installing on Virtual Machine running on top of VMware Workstation please follow [This link](https://isc.sans.edu/forums/diary/Running+Snort+on+VMWare+ESXi/15899/), or [This link](https://kb.vmware.com/s/article/1004099) when you running on top of ESXI/Vsphere to enable `Promiscuous mode`
+    When you installing on Virtual Machine running on top of VMware Workstation please follow [Here](https://isc.sans.edu/forums/diary/Running+Snort+on+VMWare+ESXi/15899/), or [Here](https://kb.vmware.com/s/article/1004099) when you running on top of ESXI/Vsphere to enable `Promiscuous mode`

 * Set the owner of filebeat config file to root ([here's why](https://www.elastic.co/guide/en/beats/libbeat/6.4/config-file-permissions.html)):
     ```shell